 The following categories describe ways that we use and disclose medical information.
 Examples of each category are included.
 Not every use or disclosure in each category is listed; however, all of the ways we are permitted to use and disclose information fall into one of these categories:

 - For Treatment: We may use medical information about you to provide, coordinate, or manage your medical treatment or services.
 We may disclose medical information about you to physicians or health care providers who are or will be involved in taking care of you.
 For example, we would disclose your protected health information, as necessary, to a home health agency that provides care to you.
 Another example is that your protected health information may be provided to a physician to whom you have been referred to ensure that the physician has the necessary information to diagnose or treat you.
 We may also disclose your medical information to your Primary Care Provider for continued care purposes.
-We may access, use and disclose Protected Health Information (PHI) for treatment purposes, only via electronic queries and exchanges.
+We may access, use and disclose Protected Health Information (PHI) for treatment and care coordination purposes, only via electronic queries and exchanges.
 Examples of this include, but are not limited to, the electronic query functionality of Iowa Health Information Network (IHIN), Epic CareLink and Epic CareEverywhere.

 - For Payment: We may use and disclose medical information about you so that the treatment and services you receive at our facility(ies) may be billed to and payment may be collected from you, an insurance company, or a third party.
 We may also tell your health plan about a treatment you are going to receive to obtain prior approval, to determine whether your plan will cover the treatment, and for undertaking utilization review activities.
 For example, obtaining approval for a hospital stay may require that your relevant protected health information be disclosed to the health plan to obtain approval for the hospital admission.